THE SLEEK CLIPPER

 The Above Video

-No jumping on the table or begging for food.
+.
 I have some pieces of apple and some dog treats on the table.
 I use body language only.
 No verbal commands.
-And our model for today is the lovely Joy! |

 The Above Video

-Jumping on people, biting the lead, pulling on the lead.
 An adult female, Bernese Mountain Dog, can weigh between 30kg - 50kg, with serious pulling power.
 So it is important that we address these issues from a safety perspective, if nothing else.
-At just 15mths old, putting me through my paces today is the beautiful Bailey! |
+At just 15mths old, putting me through my paces today is the beautiful Bailey!

 The Above Video

 'Drop It'.
 Important if your dog takes something they shouldn't.
 Can also help with resource guarding.
-Demonstrating this today is the bubbly Buddy!
-Much loved by Sarah and Tommy. |

 The Above Video

-Getting on with training an attention sound and recall with a dog with a strong drive to hunt.
-And our challenger today is the magnificent Molly!
 At the end of the video, I am recalling Molly from her human, who is filming.
-Impressive start to this training from Molly. |
+Impressive start to this training from Molly.

 While it is important to obey the law and keep our dogs and others safe, we sometimes over-regulate our dogs' lives.
 We control what and when they eat, when they go to the loo, when they go outside, play, walk, sleep, where they can lie down, who they interract with, what friends they can have etc. I believe this over-regulation plays a large part in the issues we see in our dogs today.
 But there is good news!
 Simply allowing our dogs to be dogs, do doggie things and have more choice in their lives, can prevent many issues from developing in the first place, and can reduce and even eradicate many existing issues.